landislab/landislab.github.io/home/index.md

 # News

+*29 Jul 2021*<br> We have a new paper out in Ecology Letters, introducing a new phylogenetic method to reconstruct how ecological networks (e.g. between plant and butterfly species) evolved over deep time scales.
+Read more [here](https://onlinelibrary.wiley.com/doi/10.1111/ele.13842)!

 *22 Jun 2021*<br> Our very own Dr. Mariana Braga [won the Publisher's Award](https://twitter.com/landismj/status/1407379978593898503) from Systematic Biology for [her paper](https://academic.oup.com/sysbio/article/69/6/1149/5810100) entitled "Bayesian inference of ancestral host–parasite interactions under a phylogenetic model of host repertoire evolution".
 Nicely done, Mariana!

 *27 Apr 2021*<br> We're excited to welcome several new people who recently joined the lab.
 Dr. Ammon Thompson is a visiting scholar from the National Geospatial Intelligence Agency who is working with us to develop phylogenetic methods to predict epidemiological outcomes.
 We're also fortunate to have two new undergraduate researchers: Ernie Ramos is a math major interested in the relationship between ecology, habitat, and evolution; and Walker Sexton is a biology major interested in evolution, systematics, and paleogenomics.